Current as of: 15 September 2018

 Our practice will take reasonable steps to correct your personal information where the information is not accurate or up to date.
 You may also request that we correct or update your information, and you should make such requests in writing to the practice manager.

-We take complaints and concerns regarding privacy seriously.
+We take all feedback, complaints and concerns regarding privacy seriously.
 You should express any privacy concerns you may have in writing.
-We will then attempt to resolve it in accordance with our resolution procedure.
+We will then attempt to resolve the matter in accordance with our resolution procedure.
 Please address all correspondence to:

 The Private Clinic